 ΔGPDDW = [(88.4+34.9*Nbr)*8.16 - (88.4+34.9*Nbr)

-*12/dWcap*(4.6415*(1/EF) - 1.9295)]/365 (Eq 4.2-9b)
+*12/dWcap*(4.6415*(1/EF) - 1.9295)]/365 (Eq.
+4.2-9b)

-For the purpose of adjusting the annual Dishwasher energy consumption for calculating the rating, EULLA shall be adjusted by EULDW, which shall be calculated as the annual dishwasher energy use derived by the procedures in this section minus the annual dishwasher energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y) / 293 or (therms/y) / 10, whichever is applicable.
+For the purpose of adjusting the annual dishwasher energy consumption for calculating the rating, EULLA shall be adjusted by EULDW, which shall be calculated as the annual dishwasher energy use derived by the procedures in this section minus the annual dishwasher energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y) / 293 or (therms/y) / 10, whichever is applicable.

 For the purpose of adjusting the daily hot water use for calculating the rating, the daily hot water use change shall be ‘ΔGPDDW’ as calculated above.

+When a Dwelling Unit has no in-unit dishwasher, and no shared dishwashers are available in the building for daily use of the Rated Home occupants, the energy and hot water use of the Rated Home dishwasher shall be the same as the Energy Rating Reference Home, in accordance with Section 4.2.2.5.1.

-For dishwasher energy use, total internal gains in the Rated Home shall be modified by 60% of the dishwasher EULDW converted to Btu/day as follows: EULDW * 106 / 365.
-Of this total amount, 50% shall be apportioned to sensible internal gains and 50% to latent internal gains.
+For dishwasher energy use, total Internal Gains in the Rated Home shall be modified by 60% of the dishwasher EULDW converted to Btu/day as follows: EULDW * 106 / 365.
+Of this total amount, 50% shall be apportioned to sensible Internal Gains and 50% to latent Internal Gains.

+Internal Gains shall not be modified for dishwashers located outside the Rated Home.

 Clothes Washers.
-Clothes Washer annual energy use and daily hot water use for the Rated Home shall be determined as follows.
+Clothes Washer annual energy use and daily hot water use for the Rated Home shall be determined as follows, and shall be based on the clothes washer located within the Rated Home.
+If no clothes washer is located within the Rated Home, a clothes washer in the nearest shared laundry room on the project site shall be used, if available for daily use by the occupants of the Rated Home.
+If the shared laundry room has multiple clothes washers, the clothes washer with the highest LER shall be used.

 Annual energy use shall be calculated in accordance with Equation 4.2-10a.

-kWh/yr = [(LER/392)-[(LER*($/kWh)-AGC)/(21.9825*($/kWh)
+kWh/y = [(LER/392)-[(LER*($/kWh)-AGC)/(21.9825*($/kWh)

-- ($/therm)]/392)*21.9825)]*ACY (Eq 4.2-10a)
+- ($/therm)]/392)*21.9825)]*ACY (Eq.
+4.2-10a)

 where: